BlackMelon980/mars-rover/README.md

 ## Run the application

-You can run your application in dev mode that enables live coding using:
+Run the application in dev mode:

 ```
 mvn quarkus:dev